Looking for some classic tunes to celebrate VE Day 2021? We’ve got you covered.

-May 8th is Victory in Europe Day – commonly known as VE Day – and on that day in 1945, Britain and its allies formally accepted Nazi Germany’s unconditional surrender.
-Years of war were finally over.
+May 8th is annually celebrated as Victory in Europe Day, commonly known as VE Day.
+On that day in 1945, Britain and its allies formally accepted Nazi Germany’s unconditional surrender.

-On that day many years ago, Prime Minister Winston Churchill announced over the radio at 15:00 that the war in Europe had ended.
+On that day, now 76 years ago, Prime Minister Winston Churchill announced over the radio at 15:00 that the war in Europe had ended.
 Of course, everybody broke out into celebrations and since then we have witnessed block parties and so much more.

 VE Day songs: Essential listening